schoeberl/wildcat/doc/NOTES.md

 1214 LUTs, 303 FFs
 Slack 0.120ns

-probably as register file as FFs
+probably as a register file as FFs
 [INFO] Floorplanned on a die area of 0.0 0.0 434.645 445.365 (um).
 max_tt_025C_1v80: 3.07